 Key Benefits for Australian Workplaces

 Prolonged standing is recognised as a WHS risk factor.
-Anti fatigue mats are listed in:
+Anti-fatigue mats are recommended in:

 - Safe Work Australia guidance